maciejburzynski/generali-doc/README.md

 #### User registration process

-- To register new User, send `POST` request on `/users/register` endpoint.
+- To register new user, send `POST` request on `/users/register` endpoint.
 In body there should be `username` and `password` fields.
-- Newly registered User is inactive as flags: `isAccountNonExpired`, `isAccountNonLocked`, `isCredentialsNonExpired`, `isEnabled` are set to false.
+- Newly registered user is inactive as flags: `isAccountNonExpired`, `isAccountNonLocked`, `isCredentialsNonExpired`, `isEnabled` are set to false.
 - Activation link is sent via [mail-service](https://github.com/maciejburzynski/generali-mail-service)
 - Once link is clicked, appropriate GET method is executed which is responsible for user activation.
-- If all fine - User is activated then all flags(`isAccountNonExpired`, `isAccountNonLocked`, `isCredentialsNonExpired`, `isEnabled`) are set to true.
+- If all fine - user is activated then all flags(`isAccountNonExpired`, `isAccountNonLocked`, `isCredentialsNonExpired`, `isEnabled`) are set to true.

-- Pattern for Activation link is following: `baseUrl` `/users/<user-uuid>=<true/false>`.
-This link can be user for user activation as well as user blocking/inactivation.
+- Pattern for Activation link is following: `<baseUrl>/users/<user-uuid>=<true/false>`.
+This link can be either user for user activation as well as user deactivation or reactivation.

 #### User login process

-- To login new User, send `POST` on `/users/login` endpoint is required.
+- To login user, send `POST` on `/users/login` endpoint is required.
 In body there should be `username` and `password` fields.
-- If user exists, flags(`isAccountNonExpired`, `isAccountNonLocked`, `isCredentialsNonExpired`, `isEnabled`) are set to true, token to authenticate is returned in response.
+- If user exists, credentials are correct, flags(`isAccountNonExpired`, `isAccountNonLocked`, `isCredentialsNonExpired`, `isEnabled`) are set to true, JWT to authenticate is returned in response.
 - If username/password is not correct, user doesn't exist or is inactive - appropriate message is returned to the client, based on thrown `Exception` or validation performed.

 ## mail-service